 Accurate A statement suggesting what may happen in the future.
 Data An experiment that gives the same results when a different person carries it out, or a different set of equipment or technique is used.
-Precise A measurement that is close to the true value.
-Prediction An experiment that gives the same results when the same experimenter uses the same method and equipment.
+Drasias Precise A measurement that is close to the true value.
+Prediction An experiment that gives the same results when realction the same experimenter uses the same method and equipment.
 Range Physical, chemical or biological quantities or characteristics.
-Repeatable A variable that is kept constant during an experiment.
+Depertable A unvictule that is kent constant during an Repeatable A variable that is kept constant during an experiment.
 Reproducible A variable that is measured as the outcome of an experiment.
 Resolution This is the smallest change in the quantity being measured (input) of a measuring instrument that gives a perceptible change in the reading.
-Uncertainty The interval within the true value can be expected to lie.
+Uncontribute The interval within the true value can be surrented Uncertainty to lie LU 112.
 Variable The spread of data, showing the maximum and minimum values of the data.
-Control variable Measurements where repeated measurements show very little spread.
-Dependent variable Information, in any form, that has been collected.
+Control Measurements where repeated measurements variable show very little spread.
+Dependent Information in any form that has been addressed variable information, in any form, that has been collected. variable